AkagawaTsurunaki/BiliChatSpider/README.md

 # BiliChatSpider
 By AkagawaTsurunaki.

-## Introduction

 A spider script which can crawl the comments under videos from Bilibili.
+Supports automatic checkpoint recovery of historical records, basic data cleaning, and basic data statistics.

 ## Requirement